Rob-Lando/Rob-Lando/README.md

 - 👋 Hi, I’m @Rob-Lando
 - 👀 I’m interested in Sportsbetting, Fantasy Sports, Poker, Equity/Crypto Markets, Physics, Math, and Data Science!
 - 🌱 I’m currently learning Machine Learning in Python and R
-- 📫 How to reach me Schlandi95@gmail.com
+- 📫 How to reach me Schlandi95@gmail.com or roblando95@outlook.com

 <!---
 Rob-Lando/Rob-Lando is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.